pgmoneta/pgmoneta/doc/CLI.md

-  expunge                  Expunge a backup from a server encrypt                  Encrypt a file using master-key decrypt                  Decrypt a file using master-key info                     Information about a backup ping                     Check if pgmoneta is alive stop                     Stop pgmoneta status [details]         Status of pgmoneta, with optional details
+  expunge                  Expunge a backup from a server encrypt                  Encrypt a file using master-key decrypt                  Decrypt a file using master-key compress                 Compress a file using configured method decompress               Decompress a file using configured method info                     Information about a backup annotate                 Annotate a backup with comments ping                     Check if pgmoneta is alive stop                     Stop pgmoneta status [details]         Status of pgmoneta, with optional details